raganwald/raganwald.github.com/_posts/2016-11-12-engineering-for-lean-product-development.md

 ### have your say

 Have an observation?
 Spot an error?
-You can open an [issue](https://github.com/raganwald/raganwald.github.com/issues/new), discuss this on [reddit](https://www.reddit.com/r/javascript/comments/4u243o/from_mixins_to_object_composition_raganwaldcom/), or even [edit this post](https://github.com/raganwald/raganwald.github.com/edit/master/_posts/2016-07-20-prefer-composition-to-inheritance.md) yourself!
+You can open an [issue](https://github.com/raganwald/raganwald.github.com/issues/new), or even [edit this post](https://github.com/raganwald/raganwald.github.com/edit/master/_posts/2016-11-12-engineering-for-lean-product-development.md) yourself!

 ---